Research can be overwhelming. Before you begin to search, ask yourself the following questions:

 2. How to Search the Library Resource?
-Use the right access points or search fields to search.
+Use the right search fields to search.

-Access points indicate what part(s) of a database you are searching.
-Unlike search engines that have only one point of access, library databases have several.
+Search fields indicate what part(s) of a database you are searching.
+Unlike search engines that have only one point of access (keyword), the library's databases have several.
 The four most common are:

 - keyword - use any terms but not all results will be relevant (default choice in databases),